SebastJava/Ubuntu-logo/README.md

 <br>

-## The Ubuntu Logo Redone with absolute precision
+## The Ubuntu Logo Redone With Absolute Precision

 Your logo has a good concept and looks good.
 But it looks subtly imperfect, to me.
 At first glance, the three heads are placed at very right, symmetrical angles: 30°, 150°, 270°.
 But, when you look more closely, there is a very subtle additional rotation.
 A rotation so subtle that it seems more accidental than intentional to me.